OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ```bash
 $ brew install ettercap
 ```

+FCM can use two different protocols to communicate with the Google backend, either XMPP or HTTP.

+**HTTP**

+The ports used by FCM for HTTP are 5228, 5229, and 5230.
+Typically only 5228 is used, but sometimes also 5229 and 5230 is used.

 * Configure a local port forwarding on your machine for the ports used by FCM.
 The following example can be used on Mac OS X<sup>[23]</sup>: